MattFinney/practical_data_science_in_python/README.md

 ![Flyer](/assets/cm_flyer.png)

-This 3-part series led by POC working in Big Data will introduce you to data science and related fields, teach you practical and business-oriented data science skills in Python, and help you jumpstart your future study or career move into the world of artificial intelligence, machine learning, and data-driven decision-making
+This 3-part series led by POC working in Big Data will introduce you to data science and related fields, teach you practical and business-oriented data science skills in Python, and help you jumpstart your future study or career move into the world of artificial intelligence, machine learning, and data-driven decision-making.

 ## Session 1: Introduction to Data Science
 ### Core Concepts and Exploratory Data Analysis